 Advanced jQuery Cycle Plugin Settings I think for additional jQuery Cycle customization I will do a separate lesson.

 Widgets You can display slide switches for both top and bottom.

 Controls.You can include Next / Previous text links.
 With the help of additional CSS, you can make these text links back / forth to make the slideshow look beautiful.
 We will look at the styling of Views Slideshow in the lesson on creating a theme based on Bootstrap.

 Slide counter.
 Displays how many slides are in total and what is currently displayed.

 Pager.
 Through this setting, you can create switch-points for the slideshow.
 To do this, add the Views result counter field to the output and then select this field for output in the Page Navigator field.
-We will also look at how to make point switches in the lesson on Boostrap theming under 8 Drupal.
+We will also look at how to make point switches in the lesson on Bootstrap theming for Drupal 8 and above.

 In the meantime, you can try to create a slideshow based on Views Slideshow, if you don’t succeed, you can write in the comments.